WR250R 4000-km review

 Tyres, you ask: I try never to use the same type twice and this time around I’m on Mitas (formerly Sava) MC23 Rockriders.
 I was hoping to go tubeless until I saw the back DID rim doesn’t have the lip (in which case this would work, were it in my size).
 I’m confident the Mitaii will easily last the trip of about 5000km, helped with a splash of Slime and a few Hail Marys.

 I’ve also added a dinky Motion Pro rim lock on the back which weighs next to nothing, but will hopefully bite when the need arises.
-I can’t see me running pressures low enough where the scant torque of a WR250 will be able to turn the tyre on the rim.
+I can’t see me running pressures low enough where the scant torque of a WR250 will be able to pull the tyre round the rim.
 The whole point of running knobblies like the MC23s is – away from deep sand plains and dunes – you will get great grip on the dirt without the need to run them at 1 bar and risk flats.

 And that is that.
-The rest of the adaptions are here.)
+The rest of the adaptions are here.
 The bike is on its way to Malaga in a Fly and Ride artic which, at £595 return, actually works out quicker and cheaper than a ferry-and-Spain crossing.

 I readily admit the WR is no FJ12 on the open road and makes you feel a bit vulnerable dicing with fast European highway traffic – but then again it won’t be an FJ12 on rough backroads or the pistes either.
 So far I have a good feeling about the untried WR-R: I love the lightness and the better than average poke for a 250, along with great mpg and desert-ready suspension and tyres.
 But of course, I’ll miss the comfort of last year’s La Mancha-munching CB500X.
 What we have here is a specialised, lightweight desert touring bike.